 Malaysia’s theme and water parks promise hours of fun and excitement for the young and the young-at-heart.
 Set in different locations – on the highland, within shopping malls, in cultural villages, withing hot springs or in the middle of the city.
 Each has its own special attractions that make the visits a fantastic and memorable experience.

-Theme Parks: Malaysia have a variety of theme parks which offer fun and adventure for the whole family.
+Theme Parks: Malaysia has a variety of theme parks which offer fun and adventure for the whole family.
 There is the Nickelodeon Lost Lagoon located within Sunway Lagoon, Sunway which is a Nickelodeon inspired water park.
 Then there is the Legoland in Nusajaya, Johor and sharing the same location is the Sanrio Hello Kitty Town and The Little Big Club at Puteri Habour Family Theme Park which offers rides and characters from the kiddy shows that you have once loved.
 Genting Highlands’ Twentieth Century Fox World is another attraction worth the wait, it will open to the public at the end of 2016.

 Water Parks provide a refreshing respite from the country’s hot tropical weather.
 Beat the heat in the most fun and exciting ways at Sunway Lagoon, Desa Water Park, Wet World Shah Alam, and i-City Waterworld all located in the Greater KL Area.
 A’Famosa Resort is another water park which is located just two hours south of Melaka.